ariana124/simple_calculator/README.md

 Nodemon is a package that automatically restarts your server when you make and save any changes to the `calculator.js` file.
 It's a lot more convenient than saving the file, quitting the current session with `Ctrl + C`, and running `node calcultor.js` everytime you make a change and save the file.

-Your server should now be running on port 3000, so now you can type `localhost:3000` into your web browser to see the calculator.
+Your server should now be running on port 3000, so now you can type `localhost:3000` into your web browser to use the calculator.